Martin St. Amour

-Martin St. Amour (born January 30, 1970) is a Canadian former professional ice hockey left winger who played in one National Hockey League game for the Ottawa Senators during the 1992–93 NHL season, on April 4, 1993 against the Vancouver Canucks.
+Martin St. Amour (born January 30, 1970) is a Canadian former professional ice hockey player who played as a left winger in one National Hockey League game for the Ottawa Senators during the 1992–93 NHL season.
 The rest of his career, which lasted from 1990 to 2003, was spent in various minor leagues.
 He is also a former head coach of the San Diego Gulls of the ECHL.

 Career

 Amateur

 St. Amour played junior hockey with the Laval-Laurentides-Lanaudiere Regents of the Quebec Midget AAA Hockey League.
 In his final season of junior hockey in 1986–87, he was considered the top prospect in the league and expected to be drafted first in the Quebec Major Junior Hockey League (QMJHL)'s amateur draft.
 He won the league's scoring title that year.
 He was selected first overall in the QMJHL's draft in May 1987 by the league's last place team, the Verdun Junior Canadiens ahead of Martin Gélinas, who was selected second by the Hull Olympiques and François Leroux by the Saint-Jean Castors with the third overall pick.
 In June, he was invited to Canada's under-18 tryout camp, but was cut from the team early, reportedly due to his attitude.
 In his first season of major junior hockey in 1987–88, St. Amour scored 20 goals, 50 assists for 70 points in 61 games as Verdun failed to move out of last place in the league.

 In his second season with Verdun in 1988–89, St. Amour suffered a torn ligaments in his left shoulder and a displaced collarbone in a game against the Saint-Jean Castors on October 30, 1988.
 He returned to the lineup two weeks later against the Castors on November 16, but re-aggravated the injury in the game and left after the first period.
 The shoulder injury would bother him for the rest of the year.
 At the QMJHL's Christmas break in December, St. Amour was among the players singled out by Verdun's general manager Jacques Lemaire as having disappointed during the season and stated that changes to the roster would come in the new year.
 On January 8, 1989, St. Amour was traded to the Trois-Rivières Draveurs in exchange for Éric Charron and a sixth-round draft pick in the QMJHL draft.
 (Note: The deal was later reported as St. Amour and a draft choice were traded to the Draveurs for Charron and centre Eric Bellerose.)
 He appeared in 28 games, scoring 19 goals and 36 points, with Verdun before the trade.
 In Trois-Rivières, he added another eight goals and 29 points in 21 games.
 The Draveurs finished as the top team in the league during the regular season and advanced to the QMJHL playoffs.
 They faced the eighth-place Shawinigan Cataractes in the first round.
 However, the Draveurs were upset by the Cataractes, with St. Amour adding one goal and three points in four games.